hackclub/hackclub/meta/applications/yc_s15.md

 **Please tell us something surprising or amusing that one of you has discovered.
 (The answer need not be related to your project.)**

+`fortune | cowsay | lolcat` speaks volumes of truth.

 **What convinced you to apply to Y Combinator?**

+Engaging with the community on Hacker News and meeting several YC founders.

 **How did you hear about Y Combinator?**

+Hacker News.

 ### Founder Profiles